 - A person from another EU state engages in business transfer goods to be installed or assembles and installs them in Estonia.

 In case that your company operates outside of Estonia, you cannot receive a VAT number in Estonia for your company.
 Furthermore, we suggest you always consult a tax professional or an accountant who can assist you with determining if the income is taxable in Estonia or in a foreign country.

 How to register for VAT

 To register for VAT, you must fill out an application via the e-Tax Board’s website, where you state the basis for you to have one and how your company will contribute to the Estonian economy with its operation.

-Alternatively, you can now submit your VAT number application through the Company Registration Portal, if you are creating your company yourself on the same website.
+Alternatively, you can now submit your VAT number application through the Estonian business registry, if you are creating your company yourself on the same website.

 Within the application, you must mention the basis for you applying – did you go over the €40,000 revenue threshold or are you doing it voluntarily.
 You also must mention your main business activity, your primary business partners (if you have any) and explain if you plan to hire any employees.
 By this time, you should also have an EEA business bank account for your company, which you will use to pay taxes to the state.

 Following the application, you will receive an answer within 5 business days via e-mail or SMS.
 The official answer to your case will be uploaded to your e-Tax Board account.
 In case the tax authorities need additional documents about your company, then they will get in contact with you via phone or e-mail within the same period.

 If your company meets all the requirements, you will see your new VAT number in the official answer.